PureHolisticWellness lotus logoPureHolisticWellness

 How it works: A natural humectant, attracting moisture from the air better known to be absorbed by the skin.

-Can fight acne-causing bacteria with its antibacterial properties
+May help with acne-causing bacteria thanks to its antibacterial properties

-High in antioxidants, which prevent environmental damage to the skin
+High in antioxidants, which may help protect against environmental damage to the skin

 Natural enzymes promoting gentle exfoliation